JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

    - Added drill holes above the mini-e hole to allow for easier tweezer placement.
    - Increased offset between front/back Pro-micro footprints to make soldering easier.
    - Added through-hole/Surface mount hybrid footprints for the per-switch diodes.
-   @todo - pull I2C bus?
+   - Simplified I2C Bus implementation.
+   - Moved _all_ mounting holes, both those between keys and those used for the screen cover.
    - Increased size of resistor footprints on the optional I2C bus.
-   - Removed unused I2C bus jumper.
    - Added clearly labeled and easily accessible [Pimoroni trackball](https://shop.pimoroni.com/en-us/products/trackball-breakout) tie in footprint.
    - Added teardrops to decrease likelihood of acid traps during manufacture.
    - Added a VCC net to simplify routing.